-The business models and technologies that dominate the later part of this century will transcend old-fashioned thinking about value management … Continue reading The Magical Future of Smart Energy
+The business models and technologies that dominate the later part of this century will transcend old-fashioned thinking about value management and resource allocation.
+Connection and ephemeralization would make them appear downright magical to us.
+Four critical capabilities that will drive these trends: Anything can be made anywhere.
+Technical knowledge can reach anywhere.
+Advanced services will … Continue reading The Magical Future of Smart Energy

 All the building we have to do…

 For many years, the engineers of the United States have warned that infrastructure urgently needs trillions of dollars in routine maintenance, and trillions more in updates and upgrades.
 Infrastructure is the shared framework on which we build a thriving economy.
 Businesses of all sizes are able to compete for market value, in part because the quality of transport, electrification, and communications infrastructure is of world-leading quality.

 Future-building does not happen only in the halls of government.